Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 ![Royce in Zups boat on the way to Canadian customs 2025-08-05 15:56](./attachments/202508051556-000.jpeg "Royce in Zups boat on the way to Canadian customs 2025-08-05 15:56")

-Clearing customs on Sandpoint Lake was painless.
-We were met by two agents and briefly chatted with one.
-The fact that we were slightly over our duty-free liquor allotment was waved off, and we were on our way, including two rail portages.
+Clearing Canadian customs was painless.
+We were met by two agents at their dock on Sandpoint Lake.
+One checked Royce's and my passports, briefly chatted with us, and waved off that we were slightly over our duty-free liquor allowance.
+The rest of the passengers were handled equally expeditiously, and we were on our way.

+Years ago, Dwight and I paddled to the Beatty Portage (Little Loon Lake to Lac la Croix) because I thought the name was fun.
+Now I’ve seen the Loon River Portage (Little Vermillion Lake to Loon River), and, for the first time, I’ve seen both both railroads in operation.

 ![Beatty rail Portage for Loon Falls 2025-08-05 16:38](./attachments/202508051638-001.jpeg "Beatty rail Portage for Loon Falls 2025-08-05 16:38")

-Cold beer.
-Dinner is minestrone soup, pasta salad, good prime rib, baked potato, and asparagus.
-Carrot cake for dessert.
-Our server was a young woman from New Zealand who works at a similar operation in New Zealand during their summer.
+Royce is very happy that Zups has cold beer.
+Dinner was minestrone soup, pasta salad, generous slices of a well-prepared prime rib, baked potato, and bacon-wrapped asparagus, with carrot cake for dessert.
+Our server was a young woman from New Zealand.
+She told us that she works a similar operations year-round, but alternates between northern and southern hemisphere, so that she never works in winter weather.

 ![Table for two at Zups 2025-08-05 18:03](./attachments/202508051803-000.jpeg "Table for two at Zups 2025-08-05 18:03")

-After dinner, we were shuttled to rooms on another island.
-The room was acceptably shabby, but we were surprised at the lack of potable water.
+After dinner, we were shuttled to a room on another island.
+The room leaned run-down Motel 6, but was acceptable.
+We were surprised at the lack of potable water.
 Fortunately, I'd filled our bottles at the dining hall.

 A small group was cleaning fish on the dock.

 ![Royce in room at Zups 2025-08-05 19:53](./attachments/202508051953-000.jpeg "Royce in room at Zups 2025-08-05 19:53")

-Threatening rain.
+As we head to bed, mosquitoes are starting to bite, and rain is threatening.

-## 2025-08-06 Day 1: Lac la Croix to Crooked Lake, north of Saturday Bay
+## 2025-08-06 Day 1: Bottle Portage on Lac la Croix to island N of Saturday Bay Crooked Lake

 We've been in camp for an hour or so.
 I used the inReach to let the home front know that we are here and that we are safe.